Joseph Szigeti

-Biography

-Early life
+Early life and education

 Szigeti was born Joseph "Jóska" Singer to a Jewish family in Budapest, Austria-Hungary.
 His mother died when he was three years old, and soon thereafter the boy was sent to live with his grandparents in the little Carpathian town of Máramaros-Sziget (hence the name Szigeti).
 He grew up surrounded by music, as the town band was composed almost entirely of his uncles.
 After a few informal lessons on the cimbalom from his aunt, he received his first lessons on the violin from his Uncle Bernat at the age of six.

 Szigeti quickly showed a talent for the violin.
 Several years later, his father took him to Budapest to receive proper training at the conservatory.
 After a brief stint with an inadequate teacher, Szigeti auditioned at the Franz Liszt Academy of Music and was admitted directly into the class of Jenő Hubay, without the usual delays and formalities.

 Hubay, who had been a student of Joseph Joachim in Berlin, had by that time established himself as one of the preeminent teachers in Europe and a fountainhead of the Hungarian violin tradition.
 Szigeti joined such violinists as Franz von Vecsey, Emil Telmányi, Jelly d'Arányi and Stefi Geyer in Hubay's studio.

+Career

+Child prodigy

 In those days, Europe produced a great many child prodigies, inspired by the phenomenal success of the young Czech virtuoso Jan Kubelík and formed by rigorous teaching and enthusiastic parents.
 The Hubay studio was no exception; Szigeti and his fellow wunderkinder performed extensively in special recitals and salon concerts during their study at the Liszt Academy.

-He went to study at the Conservateur in Budapest for 2 years before his debut.
+He went to study at the Conservatory in Budapest for 2 years before his debut.

 In 1905, at the age of thirteen, Szigeti made his Berlin debut playing Bach's Chaconne in D minor, Ernst's Concerto in F-sharp minor, and Paganini's Witches Dance.
 Despite the formidable program, the event received mention only by a photograph in the Sunday supplement of the Berliner Tageblatt captioned: "A Musical Prodigy: Josef Szigeti".

 Szigeti spent the next few months with a summer theater company in a small Hungarian resort town, playing mini-recitals in between acts of folk operetta.
 In that same vein, the next year he played at a circus in Frankfurt, where he appeared under the pseudonym "Jóska Szulagi".
 Also in 1906, Hubay took Szigeti to play for Joseph Joachim in Berlin.
 Joachim was impressed, and suggested that Szigeti should finish his studies with him.
 Szigeti declined the offer, both out of loyalty to Hubay and a perceived aloofness and lack of rapport between Joachim and his students.